Municipal Borough of Barnes

 Barnes was a local government district in north west Surrey from 1894 to 1965, when its former area was absorbed into the London Borough of Richmond upon Thames.

 History

 The parish of Barnes adopted the Local Government Act 1858 in 1893.
 It became an urban district in 1894.

 On 1 April 1901 the Putney detached exclave was gained from the Metropolitan Borough of Wandsworth.
 Barnes became a municipal borough in 1932.

 It contained the settlements of Barnes, Mortlake and East Sheen.
 It was part of the London postal district and Metropolitan Police District.
 The district was bounded by the County of London to the east, the River Thames and Middlesex to the north, and the Municipal Borough of Richmond to the west and south.
 The council met at 123 Mortlake High Street from 1895 until 1940, when the building was damaged by wartime bombing.
 After the war the council met at the Penryn Rooms in East Sheen.

 In 1965 it was abolished and its former area became part of the London Borough of Richmond upon Thames.
+The abolition was marked by a civic "wake" at the Home Guard Association Club.

+Municipal services

+During the post-war period, the municipal borough maintained an extensive network of civic infrastructure and public utilities.
+According to the 1947 edition of The Municipal Year Book, the corporation owned and operated public libraries, artisans' dwellings, an electricity undertaking, a local cemetery, pleasure grounds, allotments, public baths and public wash-houses.
+Recreational facilities managed directly by the council included tennis courts and bowling greens.

+The council operated a municipal "dust destructor" for refuse management and maintained an infectious diseases hospital alongside a joint sewage system managed in partnership with neighbouring Richmond.
+The borough's crematorium was managed as a joint venture with Hammersmith, and utility infrastructure was split between public and private providers, with water supplied by the Metropolitan Water Board and gas managed by a private company.